oracle/db-sharding/oke-based-sharding-deployment/README.md

 * Python version 2.7.5 or 3.5 or later installed on Ansible machine
 * OpenSSL version 1.0.1 or later.
 * An Oracle Cloud Infrastructure account
 * A user created in that account, in a group with a policy that grants the desired permissions.
-For an example of how to set up a new user, group, compartment, and policy, see [Adding Users](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingusers.htm) in the Getting Started Guide.
+For an example of how to set up a new user, group, compartment, and policy see [Adding Users](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingusers.htm) in the Getting Started Guide.
 * A keypair used for signing API requests, with the public key uploaded to Oracle.
 Only the user calling the API should be in possession of the private key.
-You can execute following steps to upload public key to OCI and make a copy of finger print which will be used later in the playbook.
+You can execute the following steps to upload the public key to OCI and make a copy of finger print which will be used later in the playbook.
 ** Create a .oci directory to store the credentials
 ```
  mkdir ~/.oci